hectorzaragoza/places_app/readme.md

 ## Idea:

-The base of the application will be a map with markers of the places you and your friends have visited:
+The base of the application will be a map with markers of the places you have visited:
 - *Those markers will have a pop-up with user and auto-generated information*
-- *This will include the name of the place, a category of the place (e.g. restaurant, bar, music venue, etc. (This will change the color of the marker on the map).
-A review of the place and an automatically generated date stamp.*
+- *This will include the name of the place, a category of the place (e.g. restaurant, bar, music venue, etc. A review of the place and an automatically generated date stamp.*
 - *The APP will use 2 APIs:*
      - Geolocation API to generate a user location and center the map upon loading
      - MapBox (forward) Geocoding API to return the coordinates for a given address and to place the marker on the map.